 Errybody loves burgers.

-I also added some bacon on the bottom (it didn’t need it but I wanted it), which added another layer of beautiful.
+I also added some bacon on the bottom (it didn’t need it but I wanted it), which added another layer of beautiful taste and texture.

 I’m not the biggest corn fan, but for some reason I love shoepeg corn.
 It’s natural sweetness is perfect in pico’s and salsas for balancing the spice.

 Let’s not forget texture!

 For reference purposes, I didn’t char the hell out of my corn, but feel free to.

 I kinda seared it a little.

 Char your corn after making the burgers, and in the same pan with a little of the juices.
 This gives the corn a deep, rich flavor.